xIcee/Random-Hentai/README.md

 ![Random Yiff](screenshot0.png)
 ![Random Yiff2](screenshot1.png)

-I have absolutely no idea how to code lua.
-This took way longer than expected, and the code is probably fuckin spaghetti.
+At the time, I had absolutely no idea how to code lua.
+The changes made were so insignificant and yet it took way longer than expected.
 I am aware that occasionally no image shows up.
 If someone could give advice that would be nice, but for now, you can press cross or down to just load a new one.

 Uses [e621](https://e621.net) as a source.